xxoolm/LuaNode/README.md

 We utilize VirtualBox (VB) with Ubuntu installed as build environment.
 If your OS is Linux, you can also setup the build environment according the following steps:

-* 1. Install VirtualBox-5.0.16-105871-Win (You'd better install the latest version, since I found that the older version such as 4.x cannot install the VBox Guest Additions)
+* 1. Download and install [VirtualBox-5.0.16-105871-Win](https://www.virtualbox.org/ "VirtualBox") (You'd better install the latest version, since I found that the older version such as 4.x cannot install the VB Guest Additions)
-* 2. Download ubuntu-15.10-desktop-amd64.iso and the install it on VB.
+* 2. Download [ubuntu-15.10-desktop-amd64.iso](http://www.ubuntu.com/download/ "Ubuntu") and install it on VB.
 Make sure that asign more than 1G RAM and 12G Hard Disk for this virtual machine.
 The tool chain build process require much memory!
 * 3. Setup share file folder: Settings->Share Folders->Add new shared folder, input your share folder path and the select `Make Permanent`, Note that `do not` select Auto Mount.
 Launch Ubuntu and then create a folder to mount the share folder, I create a folder, named `share`, in the path /mnt.
 Type the commond in the terminal to mount share folder:

 ```sh